Ohmi02/Fed2/README.md

 # fed2ui
 basic UI and mapper for Federation 2 Community Edition

 This is a basic interface that breaks out useful information into separate windows.
-Exchange spam goes on the left, useful stats on top, a mapper on the top right, and a copy of chat on the bottom right.
+Exchange and login/logoff spam goes on the left, useful stats on top, a mapper on the top right, and a copy of chat on the bottom right.

 Currently colors and font sizes are hardcoded.
 Customization is planned in a future update.